 I joined the direct selling industry with Amway in 1979, when I was 19.
 That means I have been 43 years in the industry.

-I have also written books about the industry and maintained a newsletter for nine years.
+I also wrote books about the industry and maintained a newsletter for nine years.
 Now that I own Dale’s site, I will be contributing regular content to this great industry again.

 One of those stories I will tell soon.
 It is about how people are so unimaginative that they only know how to create excitement over something new or new to the country.
 There is another way to do this business.